ebuckler/handbook/docs/03-policies/jury-duty.md

 ## Responsibility

-Upon receipt of notification from the state or federal courts of an obligation to serve on a jury or to act as a court witness, the employee should notify his or her supervisor.
-The employee is required to provide copies of the subpoena or jury summons to his or her supervisor and to the payroll department.
+Upon receipt of notification from the state or federal courts of an obligation to serve on a jury or to act as a court witness, notify your project lead.
+You are required to provide copies of the subpoena or jury summons to HR for recordkeeping purposes.

-The supervisor will verify the notification by contacting the office issuing the summons or subpoena and make scheduling adjustments to accommodate the employee’s obligation.
-The supervisor will also provide court documentation to payroll for processing.

-Employees appearing in their own case as a plaintiff or defendant or for a nonsubpoenaed court appearance will not receive paid time off.
+If you are appearing in your own case as a plaintiff or defendant or for a nonsubpoenaed court appearance will not receive paid time off.
 Vacation or unpaid time should be used for such instances.